-The BPC opinion on the approval of the active substance L(+) lactic acid in product type 4 was adopted on 27 April 2017.
+The BPC opinion on the approval of the active substance L(+) lactic acid in product type 2 was adopted on 27 April 2017.

 The BPC opinion was adopted by consensus.
-The opinion is published on the ECHA webpage at: http://echa.europa.eu/regulations/biocidal-products-regulation/approval-of-active-substance-approval
+The opinion is published on the ECHA webpage at: <a href="http://echa.europa.eu/regulations/biocidal-products-regulation/approval-of-active-substances/bpc-opinions-on-active-substance-approval-of-active-sub